DirectoryTree/Authorization/README.md

 $user->grant([$createUsers, 'users.edit']);
 ```

-You may also sync a role's permissions using the `grantOnly()` method:
+You may also sync a users' permissions using the `grantOnly()` method:

 ```php
 // All permissions will be removed except, except for the given: